narayana1101/leftover_killer/README.md

 4) After successful configuration, these scripts can be exposed via the server.
 5) The clients can execute the exposed scripts.

-The tests folder contains the Unit tests for these scripts.
+The test folder contains the Unit tests for these scripts.
+The codeCoverageResult folder contains the code coverage reports for the unti tests.